xebialabs/xl-deploy-kubernetes-helm-chart/documentation/docs/intro.md

 :::

 :::caution
 From 10.2 version helm chart is not used directly.
-Use operator installation instead.
+Use operator based installation instead.
 :::

 # Introduction